-Here's the good news: You can do lots of the stuff professional paleontologists do without a college degree and years of experience.
-You can dig and chip away at rocks to your heart's content (assuming, of course, you're not trespassing on somebody's land or poaching on another paleontologist's territory).
-You can take notes on your findings, research the time period that likely produced the fossils you want, and hypothesize yourself silly.
-You can do all this without even a high school diploma (although you'll clearly need one if you want to enjoy any sort of professional success).
+Here's the good news: you can do lots of the stuff professional paleontologists do without a college degree and years of experience.
+You can dig and chip away at rocks to your heart's content—assuming you're not trespassing, of course.
+You can take notes on your findings and hypothesize yourself silly about the time period that likely produced the fossils you found.

-But wait, you're not finished!
-You'll also need top-notch computer and data analysis skills, along with digital mapping expertise and a familiarity with satellite-based Geographic Information Systems.
-If you know how to use a GPS, you've got a leg up on this one.
+You'll also need top-notch computer and data analysis skills, along with digital mapping expertise and a familiarity with satellite-based Geographic Information Systems—like a GPS but way more James Bond-y.
 Throw in a few communications courses, since you'll write reports and work with other professionals.
-What, you don't like people, and that's why you want to dig in the dirt for a living?
-At least learn how to write the reports.

-Congratulations, you're a happy college grad!
-Now, bring on those fossils!
-Not so fast.
-Come back to earth, and sign up for grad school.
-Oh, and one more thing: Get ready for a rude awakening.
-In graduate school, you're not snoozing through lectures, doing lab work, skimming text books, and milking it on field trips.
-You'll actually have to do your own independent research projects, and you're accountable to a faculty adviser who probably won't cut you any slack if you try to weasel out of them.
-On the bright side, if you perform some valuable original research, you might find a master's or doctoral degree at the end of the excruciating slog.
+You'll have to do your own independent research projects, for which you'll be accountable to a faculty adviser who probably won't cut you any slack if you try to cut corners.
+If you perform some valuable original research, you might find a master's or doctoral degree at the end of the excruciating slog.

 After all that, you can start collecting all of those bones.
 Thanks for waiting.